grow-assistant/sales-assistant/docs/templates/resort_course/general_manager_initial_outreach_1.md

 [ICEBREAKER]

-[SEASON_VARIATION], I wanted to share how Swoop Golf’s all-in-one concierge platform can simplify [ResortName]’s operations.
-From delivering on-course orders to poolside service and to-go pickups, it’s built to offer smooth service to your guests while reducing staff strain.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables resort guests to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a full-service resort experience platform, covering everything from on-course requests to poolside service, spa amenities, and resort-wide dining options.

-We’re inviting 2–3 resorts to join us at no cost for 2025 to tailor our platform to each property’s unique needs.
-For example, at Pinetree Country Club, we helped increase F&B revenue by 54% and cut wait times by 40%.
-We believe [ResortName] could see similar results.
+We're inviting 2-3 premier resorts to join us at no cost for 2025, to ensure we perfectly address the needs of luxury hospitality properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-Would a quick 10-minute call on Thursday at 2 PM or Friday at 10 AM work to explore this further?
-If another time is better, feel free to let me know.
+Swoop will help streamline your guest services while maintaining the premium experience they expect.
+Let's chat about how this might work for [ClubName]?